cogent3/PiQTree2dev/README.md

 </details>
 <details><summary><strong>Inside the docker container</strong></summary>

 Once inside the docker container, you will be in the `/PiQTree2` directory where you can find the PiQTree2 project files.
-You can perform git operations, build the project, and run tests as you would in a regular development environment.
+You can perform git operations, build the project, edit source, and run tests as you would in a regular development environment.

 To build the project